 Sadly, no. In Los Angeles, the largest apparel production hub in the United States, sweatshop conditions are pervasive with wages far below the minimum wage persist in many factories sewing clothes for small and large brands.
 Garment workers in Los Angeles are being paid as little as $5 an hour, even though considered essential workers, and they risked their lives making masks and other PPE throughout the pandemic.
 Some brands that use Made in USA and “Made in LA” labeling are enabling a form of “greenwashing” by implying that these products are inherently ethically made when in fact this is scarily untrue.
 (Source: Garment Worker Center)

 Which brands that source in Los Angeles are most responsible for driving down working conditions?

 Fashion Nova, Windsor, Forever 21, Harley Davidson, Lulu’s, Urban Outfitters, and Charlotte Russe are the main drivers of the industry’s exploitative conditions in Los Angeles.
-They leverage their high volume purchases to demand lower prices from manufacturers and subcontractors in Los Angeles (Source: Garment Worker Center)
+Within the past six years, other brands and retailers including Macy’s, Nordstrom, Dillard’s, and Burlington have also been linked to wage theft.
+These large companies leverage their high volume purchases to demand lower prices from manufacturers and subcontractors in Los Angeles (Source: Garment Worker Center)